Keith Lockhart

-Keith Alan Lockhart (born November 7, 1959) is an American conductor.
+Keith Alan Lockhart is an American conductor.
 He is the Conductor of the Boston Pops orchestra, and the Artistic Director of the Brevard Music Center in North Carolina.

 Keith Lockhart, the conductor, is the brother of Paul Lockhart, the military historian—who is not to be confused with Paul Lockhart, the author of A Mathematician's Lament, nor with Paul Lockhart, the NASA engineer/astronaut.

 Early life

-Born on November 7, 1959, in Poughkeepsie, New York, Lockhart is the elder of two children born to Newton Frederick and Marilyn Jean (Woodyard) Lockhart, who worked as computer professionals.
+Lockhart is the elder of two children born to Newton Frederick and Marilyn Jean (Woodyard) Lockhart, who worked as computer professionals.
 He grew up in nearby Wappingers Falls and was educated in the public schools of New York's Dutchess County.
 He began studying piano at age seven.
 Lockhart graduated in 1981 from Furman University with a double major in German and piano performance.
-After transitioning from piano, he then went on to get a master's degree in orchestral conducting from Carnegie Mellon University.
+After transitioning from piano, he got a master's degree in orchestral conducting from Carnegie Mellon University.
 Lockhart was initiated into Phi Mu Alpha Sinfonia fraternity in 1978 by the Gamma Eta chapter at Furman University.

 Musical career

-Lockhart's conducting career began as the associate conductor of both the Cincinnati Symphony and Cincinnati Pops orchestras, as well as music director of the Cincinnati Chamber Orchestra.
+From 1988 to 1990, Lockhart served as assistant conductor of the Akron Symphony Orchestra, and as the conductor of the Akron Youth Symphony.

 Lockhart was appointed conductor of the Boston Pops in 1995.
 He has conducted more than 1,900 Pops concerts, most of which have taken place during the orchestra's spring and holiday seasons in Boston's historic Symphony Hall.
 Lockhart has also led annual Boston Pops appearances at Tanglewood, 43 national tours to more than 150 cities in 38 states, and four international tours to Japan and Korea.

-He and the Pops have made 79 television shows for the long-running television show Evening at Pops and participated in such high-profile sporting events as Super Bowl XXXVI, the 2008 NBA finals, the 2013 Boston Red Sox Ring Ceremony, the Red Sox Opening Day game at Fenway Park in 2009, and Game 2 of the 2018 World Series at Fenway Park.
+He and the Pops have made 79 television shows for the long-running television show Evening at Pops and participated in sporting events such as Super Bowl XXXVI, the 2008 NBA finals, the 2013 Boston Red Sox Ring Ceremony, the Red Sox Opening Day game at Fenway Park in 2009, and Game 2 of the 2018 World Series at Fenway Park.
 The annual July 4th Boston Pops Fireworks Spectacular draws a live audience of over half a million to the Charles River Esplanade and millions more who view it on television or live webcast.

 Lockhart and the Boston Pops have recorded eight albums for the RCA Victor label, including two—The Celtic Album and The Latin Album—that earned Grammy nominations.
 Recent releases on Boston Pops Recordings include The Red Sox Album, A Boston Pops Christmas: Live from Symphony Hall, and The Dream Lives On: A Portrait of the Kennedy Brothers, which was a Boston Pops commission premiered in 2010 during the orchestra's 125th season.
 Released at the beginning of the 2017 Pops season, Lights, Camera … Music!
 Six Decades of John Williams features Keith Lockhart leading the Boston Pops in a collection of Williams compositions from the 1960s onward, some of which can be considered rarities.